 Holiday Open House at Amicalola Falls Lodge.
 During the event, the Lodge will have crafts, music and the opportunity for children to meet Santa.
 It’s the perfect opportunity to gather up the kids or grandkids and head to the mountains with cameras in hand.
-Date: TBD
+Date: Canceled for 2020.

 Holidays at the Cabin - Pickett's Mill Battlefield Historic Site.
 Come out and help us celebrate the holiday spirit 1860's style.
 Holiday festivities will be in full swing and Santa will be here!
 Date: December 12, 2020.

 Victorian Christmas - Hardman Farm.
 Come see the Mansion at West End in period holiday decor and learn about Victorian Christmas traditions from docents dressed in their finest 1870's garb.
 This open house on Friday and Saturday nights in December is highlighted by twinkling candle lights, and live music.
 Adults: $12, Youth (6-17): $7, Children 5 and under: Free Family Rate (2 adults + their children) $40.
 DATES: Friday and Saturday nights in December

 Tree Lighting - Vogel State Park.
 Join us for an evening of fellowship and celebration of the true meaning of Christmas.
 Hayrides, music, and activities lead up to the Christmas Program and Lighting of the Tree.
 There is NO fee for programs.
 Please bring an unwrapped gift for a child 12 or younger for the Sheriff's Department.
 Date: December 12, 2020.